 - 1 cup cold unsalted butter, cut into small pieces

 - 1 (14 oz.) can whole berry cranberry sauce or 1 and ½ cups homemade cranberry sauce

 - Preheat oven to 350ºF.

-- In a large bowl mix together the oats, flour, baking powder, baking soda and salt.
+- In a large bowl mix together the oats, flour, brown sugar, baking powder, baking soda and salt.
 Use your fingers to rub in the butter until everything is moistened and no pieces are bigger than the oats.

 - Spoon three-quarters of the oat mixture into a 13″x9″ cake pan.
 Press down on it firmly to form a firm layer that evenly covers the bottom of the pan.
 Add the cranberry sauce in dollops and spread it in a thin layer over the oat layer.
 Sprinkle with the remaining oat mixture.